smfm-project/sen2mosaic/docs/source/command_line.rst

     -res 10/20/60, --resolution 10/20/60
                             Process only one of the Sentinel-2 resolutions, with options of 10, 20, or 60 m.
 Defaults to processing all three.
+N.B It is not currently possible to only the 10 m resolution, an input of 10 m will instead process all resolutions.
     -p N, --n_processes N
                             Specify a maximum number of tiles to process in paralell.
 Bear in mind that more processes will require more memory.
 Defaults to 1.
     -v, --verbose         Make script verbose.

-For example, to run preprocess.py on a set of level 1C Sentinel-2 files in a directory, processing only 20 m resolution data, use the following command:
+For example, to run ``preprocess.py`` on a set of level 1C Sentinel-2 files in a directory, processing only 20 m resolution data, use the following command:

 .. code-block:: console

-    s2m preprocess -res 20 /path/to/36KWA_data
+    s2m preprocess -res 20 /path/to/DATA_dir/

 The pre-processing script supports parallel processing of L1C files.
 Be aware that this will entail greater processing and memory requirements than are available on most standard desktop PCs.
 To parallel process 3 tiles for the 20 m resolution, input:

 .. code-block:: console

-    s2m preprocess -res 20 -n 3 /path/to/36KWA_data
+    s2m preprocess -res 20 -n 3 /path/to/DATA_dir/

 Processing to a mosaic
 ----------------------

-.. warning:: Be aware that documentation for the mosaicking script is currently a little out-dated.
-Use the --help flags to confirm available options.
-We recommend not using the --colour_balance or --cloud_mask options in general use for the best outputs.

 The final ``sen2mosaic`` processing step creates a composite image of multiple Sentinel-2 level 2A images in user-specified tiling grid.
-This script takes L2A data as input, selects the tiles that fall within the specified spatial extent, and mosaics available data into single-band GeoTiff files for easy use in classification systems.
+This script takes L2A data as input, identifies the tiles that fall within the specified spatial extent, and builds a composite image using available data to produce single-band GeoTiff files for easy use in classification systems.

+.. note:: You can also build a mosaic using L1C data, but be aware that the output will be of lower quality.

-``mosaic.py`` takes a directory containing level 2A .SAFE files, an output image extent (xmin, ymin, xmax, ymax) and projection EPSG code as inputs, along with a series of options to modify the compositing approach.
+``mosaic.py`` takes a directory containing Sentinel-2 .SAFE files, an output image extent (xmin, ymin, xmax, ymax) and projection EPSG code as inputs, along with a series of options to modify the compositing approach.

 Help for ``mosaic.py`` can be viewed by typing ``s2m mosaic --help``:

 .. code-block:: console

-    usage: mosaic.py [-h] [-te XMIN YMIN XMAX YMAX] [-e EPSG] [-st START] [-en END] [-r 10/20/60] [-a NAME] [-b NAME] [-c] [-o DIR] [-n NAME] [-v]
+    usage: mosaic.py [-h] -te XMIN YMIN XMAX YMAX -e EPSG [-l 1C/2A] [-st START] [-en END] [-res 10/20/60] [-m [N [N ...]]] [-b] [-c M] [-t DIR] [-o DIR] [-n NAME] [-p N] [-v] [PATH [PATH ...]]
-                    [L2A_FILES [L2A_FILES ...]]

-    Process Sentinel-2 level 2A data to a composite mosaic product.
-This script mosaics data into a customisable grid square, based on specified UTM coordinate bounds.
+    Process Sentinel-2 data to a composite mosaic product to a customisable grid square, based on specified UTM coordinate bounds.
 Data are output as GeoTiff files for each spectral band, with .vrt files for ease of visualisation.

+    positional arguments:
+    PATH                  Sentinel 2 input files (level 1C/2A) in .SAFE format.
+                            Specify one or more valid Sentinel-2 .SAFE, a directory containing .SAFE files, a Sentinel-2 tile or multiple granules through wildcards (e.g.
+                            *.SAFE/GRANULE/*), or a file containing a list of input files.
+Leave blank to process files in current working directoy.
+All granules that match input conditions will be included.

     required arguments:
     -te XMIN YMIN XMAX YMAX, --target_extent XMIN YMIN XMAX YMAX